Plotter v Pantser: the battle within

 Would you describe yourself as a plotter or a pantser?
 And have you ever been able to embrace both approaches to the benefit of your writing?

-9 Replies to “Plotter v Pantser: the battle within”
+9 responses to “Plotter v Pantser: the battle within”

 I’m definitely of the ‘get on and write’ school (hate that ‘pantser’ term – can we use GOAW instead?) but agree that some planning is essential to avoid continuity errors and other credibility lapses.